hongleizhang/RSPapers/README.md

 **09-Explainability on RS:** it focus on addressing the problem of 'why', they not only provide the user with the recommendations, but also make the user aware why such items are recommended by generating recommendation explanations.

+**10-CTR Prediction for RS:** as one part of recommendation, click-through rate prediction focuses on the elaboration of candidate sets for recommendation.

 ==============================================================================